Invidious Comparisons: Ranking and Selection as Compound Decisions: Asymptotic Adaptivity

 \section{Asymptotic Adaptivity}

-The previous sections propose the optimal Bayes rule for minimizing the expected number of missed discoveries subject to both capacity and FDR constraint under various modeling environments.
-In each of these environments, the optimal Bayes rule takes the form $\delta^* = 1\{v_\alpha \geq \lambda^*\}$ where $v_\alpha$ is defined as the posterior probability of $\theta \geq \theta_\alpha$ conditional on the data.
+The previous sections propose Bayes rules for minimizing the expected number of missed discoveries subject to both capacity and FDR constraints under several modeling environments.
+In each of these environments, the Bayes rule takes the form $\delta^* = 1\{v_\alpha \geq \lambda^*\}$ where $v_\alpha$ is defined as the posterior probability of $\theta \geq \theta_\alpha$ conditional on the data.
 The thresholding value $\lambda^*$ is defined to satisfy both the capacity and FDR constraints.
-The optimal Bayes rule involves several unknown quantities, in particular the $v_\alpha$'s and the optimal thresholding value, $\lambda^*$, that require knowledge on the distribution of $\theta_i$ or the joint distribution of $(\theta_i, \sigma_i^2)$ when the variances are latent variables.
+The Bayes rule involves several unknown quantities, in particular the $v_\alpha$'s and the optimal thresholding value, $\lambda^*$, that require knowledge on the distribution of $\theta_i$ or the joint distribution of $(\theta_i, \sigma_i^2)$ when the variances are latent variables.
 For estimating this distribution of the latent variables, we propose a plug-in procedure that is very much in the spirit of empirical Bayes methods pioneered by \citeasnoun{Robbins.56}.
 In this Section we also establish that the resulting feasible rules achieve asymptotic validity and asymptotically attain the same performance as the infeasible Bayes rule.